-First trimester woes during pregnancy are by no means a new struggle, but it really sucks a whole bunch.
+First trimester woes during pregnancy are by no means a new struggle.
+Here are a few first-hand experiences and quick facts you need to know.

 You may have seen my previous blog post where I revealed just how Daniel and I told our family that we were finally expecting our very own Player 3!

-If you haven’t checked it out, there’s an adorable video where you can watch my family freak out, cry and generally celebrate with us.
+If you haven’t checked it out, there’s an adorable video where you can watch my family scream, cry and generally celebrate with us.
 It’s super cute.

 The Reality of the First Trimester